 After human cases of COVID-19 were detected in China, veterinary departments of China have been testing samples of pigs, poultry and dogs and other domestic animals and there have been no positive tests reported to the World Organisation for Animal Health.
 In China, animals from fur farms (including mink, foxes, raccoon dogs) have also been tested for the SARS-CoV-2 virus.
 So far all have been negative [12, 14].

 In a study published in April 2020, 1,914 serum samples from 35 animal species were used for detection of SARS‐CoV‐2‐specific antibodies .
 No SARS‐CoV‐2‐specific antibodies were detected in the samples which suggested that the possibility of 35 animal species as intermediate host for SARS‐CoV‐2 can be excluded.
 Companion animals including pet dogs and cats, street dogs and cats were also serologically negative to SARS‐CoV‐2, which should help to relieve public concerns that pets might be SARS‐CoV‐2 carriers.
-In this study 87 cats, including 66 pet cats and 21 stray cats were tested and were serologically negative .
-There were no seropositive cat samples from Wuhan City in this study , which conflicts with the high serological prevalence of cats in Wuhan in another study from Wuhan .
+In this study, 87 cats (including 66 pet cats and 21 stray cats) were tested and were serologically negative (had no antibodies) .
+There were no seropositive cat samples from Wuhan City in this study , which conflicts with the high serological prevalence of cats in Wuhan in another study .
 The original and intermediate hosts of the SARS‐CoV‐2 virus remain unknown.

 The results of another study were published in August 2020 in which SARS-CoV-2 seropositivity was further explored among cats in China.
 630 cat serum samples were collected before November 2019 (when the virus is thought to have begun circulating in China) and 423 cat serum samples were collected during the SARS-CoV-2 outbreak (from February 2020 to April 2020) in 20 cities in China in different provinces in China with human cases of COVID-19 to test the prevalence of SARS-CoV-2 specific antibodies.
 All cat serum samples were collected from pet hospitals and tested for SARSCoV-2 specific antibodies using ELISA tests.
 All 1053 cat serum samples from 20 cities in this study tested negative for SARS-CoV-2.
 The authors suggest that this indicates that cats play a limited role in transmission of SARS-CoV-2 and that the transmission of SARSCoV-2 among cat populations is likely to be minimal .
 However, these preliminary conclusions were made based on a relative limited number of cat serum samples and further investigation to confirm this is needed with a larger number of cats and populations.